Tuesday, 10 January 2017

 Diagnostic Tests

-• Antibody Test: Checks if you have ever been exposed to the virus.
+• HCV Antibody Test: A simple blood test that checks if you have ever been exposed to the virus.
+(A positive result does not necessarily mean you currently have it, only that you were exposed).

-• Viral Load (RNA) Test: Measures the quantity of the virus in your blood to see if the infection is active.
+• Viral Load (HCV RNA) Test: If the antibody test is positive, this test measures the exact quantity of the virus in your blood to confirm if the infection is currently active.

-• Genotyping: Determines the specific strain of the virus (Genotype 1, 2, 3, etc.) to guide treatment.
+• Genotyping: Determines the specific genetic strain of the virus (Genotype 1 through 6) to guide the exact type of medication you need.

 Complications

-If untreated over many years, chronic Hepatitis C causes severe damage:
+If left untreated over many years, chronic Hepatitis C causes severe, irreversible damage:

-• Cirrhosis: Scarring of the liver tissue, making it difficult for the liver to function.
-Occurs after 20-30 years of infection.
+• Cirrhosis: Severe scarring of the liver tissue, making it incredibly difficult for the liver to function and filter toxins.
+This typically occurs after 20 to 30 years of chronic infection.

-• Liver Cancer: A small percentage of people with chronic HCV develop cancer.
+• Liver Cancer (Hepatocellular Carcinoma): A percentage of people with chronic HCV and cirrhosis will eventually develop liver cancer.

-• Liver Failure: The liver stops functioning, requiring a transplant.
+• Liver Failure: The liver completely stops functioning, making a liver transplant the only remaining option for survival.

 Treatment

-Great progress has been made in treating Hepatitis C. It is now considered curable for many people.
+In recent years, incredible medical progress has been made in treating Hepatitis C. It is now considered completely curable for the vast majority of people.

 1. Antiviral Medications

-Newer "Direct-Acting Antivirals" (DAAs) can clear the virus from the body in 8 to 12 weeks with fewer side effects than older treatments.
+Modern oral medications called "Direct-Acting Antivirals" (DAAs) can completely clear the virus from the body in 8 to 12 weeks.
+These daily pills have cure rates over 95% and cause significantly fewer side effects than the older, injection-based treatments (like interferon).

 2. Liver Transplant